 Also, certain protective provisions in labour legislation applying only to women are being abolished throughout the country.
-For example, women may now work underground in mines in various jurisdictions.
+For example, women may now work underground in mines anywhere in Canada.
 However, certain provincial laws still impose standards of safety and health for women only.
-Under most laws on workmen's compensation, the widow of an employee killed on the job is entitled to an allowance and a pension regardless of her financial situation but a widower is entitled to a pension only if he is an invalid.
+Under most laws on workmen's compensation, the widow of an employee killed on the job is entitled to an allowance and a pension regardless of her financial situation, but a widower is entitled to a pension only if he is an invalid.

 Although the working woman's contribution to the economy is generally recognized, the principle of equal pay for work of equal value is not yet universally applied.
 In a number of occupations, women are less well paid than men for the same job or one of comparable importance.
 This situation is improving as a result of legislative action.
-In July 1977, the Canadian Government became one of the first in the world to implement legislation requiring its employers to pay men and women equally for work of equal value.
-This is the strongest legislation in this domain, although all the provincial and territorial governments have laws specifically prohibiting pay discrimination based on sex for similar or comparable work performed for the same employer.
+In July 1977, the Canadian government became one of the first in the world to implement legislation requiring its employers to pay men and women equally for work of equal value.
+Quebec also requires that employers pay men and women equal pay for work of equal value, and all other provinces and the two territories have laws that specifically prohibit pay discrimination on the basis of sex.

-All ten provinces, the two territories and the Federal Government have enacted laws prohibiting discrimination on grounds of sex in employment or conditions of employment.
+All ten provinces, the two territories and the federal government have enacted laws prohibiting discrimination on grounds of sex in employment or conditions of employment.
 In the light of the increased number of women in higher education and on the labour market, and of the decline in the popular belief that certain jobs are by their nature suited to women exclusively or to men exclusively, such legislative measures will undoubtedly lead to changes in the "employment profile" of women in the labour force.
-In 1978 women represented 76.9 per cent of all clerical workers, 53.8 per cent of all employees in personal service occupations and the majority of teachers in primary and secondary schools.
+In 1978 women comprised 77.1 per cent of all clerical workers, and 53.9 per cent of all employees in personal service occupations.
+The majority of teachers in primary and secondary schools are women.